ChiLiubio/microeco/README.md

 It has higher accuracies than PICRUSt and Tax4Fun.
 The Tax4Fun2 approach implemented in microeco is a little different from the original package.
 Using Tax4Fun2 approach require the representative fasta file.
 The user do not need to install Tax4Fun2 R package.
-The only thing need to do is to download the blast tool and Ref99NR/Ref100NR.
+The only thing need to do is to download the blast tool and Ref99NR/Ref100NR database.
 Downlaod blast tools from "ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+" ; e.g. ncbi-blast-\*\*\*\*-x64-win64.tar.gz  for windows system.
 Downlaod Ref99NR.zip from "https://cloudstor.aarnet.edu.au/plus/s/DkoZIyZpMNbrzSw/download"  or Ref100NR.zip from "https://cloudstor.aarnet.edu.au/plus/s/jIByczak9ZAFUB4/download" .
 Uncompress all the folders.
 The final folders should be like these structures: